Vulgate: Critical value

 In translating the 38 books of the Hebrew Bible (Ezra–Nehemiah being counted as one book), Jerome was relatively free in rendering their text into Latin.
 Paleographer Frederic Kenyon notes that "the translation is of unequal merit; some parts are free to the verge of paraphrase, others are so literal as to be unintelligible."

 Jerome's translation has been regarded by scholars as very useful for reconstructing the state of the Hebrew text as it existed at his time, that being quite close to the Masoretic consonantal Hebrew text version compiled nearly 600 years after Jerome.

 Manuscripts and editions

 The Vulgate exists in many forms.
-The Codex Amiatinus is the oldest surviving complete manuscript from the 8th century.
+The Codex Amiatinus is the oldest surviving complete manuscript; it is from the 8th century.
 The Gutenberg Bible is a notable printed edition of the Vulgate by Johann Gutenberg in 1455.
-The Sixtine Vulgate (1590) is the first official Bible of the Catholic Church.
-The Clementine Vulgate (1592) is a standardized edition of the medieval Vulgate, and the second official Bible of the Catholic Church.
+The Sixtine Vulgate (1590) is the first centrally promulgated Vulgate of the Catholic Church.
+The Clementine Vulgate (1592) is a standardized edition of the medieval Vulgate, and the second official Vulgate.
 The Stuttgart Vulgate is a 1969 critical edition of the Vulgate.
-The Nova Vulgata is the third and latest official Bible of the Catholic Church; it was published in 1979, and is a translation from modern critical editions of original language texts of the Bible.
+The Nova Vulgata is the third and most recently promulgated Vulgate; it was published in 1979, and is a translation from modern critical editions of original language texts of the Bible.